BuyMyBeard/shady/README.md

 A Shady that has been flagged as `shaderToy` will have the `iMouse` uniform automatically wired.

 ## Additional information

+If you are using your shader outside of the supplied widgets, you'll need to call the `.load()` method on the Shady instance before usage.

 The `example` app has a gallery of various shaders.
 Have a look for inspiration and such.